utku1608/AirlineApi-Midterm/README.md

 - Check-in passengers (assign seats)
 - List passengers (with paging support)
 - JWT-based authentication for protected endpoints
+- Swagger UI for testing
+- Hosted on Azure Web App

 ## 🚀 Technologies Used